openeuler-mirror/BSCCompiler/src/MapleFE/docs/maplefe-autogen.md

         "",               # Extra include directives
         ]
 ```
-The list `gen_args` contains the filename, class name, prefix of function name and extr include directives for
+The list `gen_args` contains the filename, class name, prefix of function name and extra include directives for
 generating C++ header and source files.
 You have to use the list name `gen_args` for them.

 ### 2. Define the specific content in header file